pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/6-pursuit-of-happiness.md

 I hasten to add that exercising one's fullest capacity for life is not and cannot be a burden that takes away from one's experience of values in the moment; after all, the metaphysical source of value is life in the moment, and thus, to exercise one's fullest capacity for life means to take life in the moment as the essential.
 Furthermore, rationality demands relevance and efficiency; one's current context and purpose is the basis of further considerations, and the proliferation of arbitrary doubts and hypotheses detached from one's current context and purpose is profoundly irrational.
 Hence, exercising one's fullest capacity for life is a means to enable, enrich and enhance one's experience of life in the moment.
 Long-range pursuits are not ends in themselves but a means to make one's life in the moment blossom to the fullest.

-# Integrity in life-affirmation
+# Essentialising and integrating life-affirmation
 ## Introduction
 The non-contradictory achievement of values is key to happiness, which is why it is key to understand how integrity must be achieved in life-affirmation.
-Since (1) life is the ultimate value and thus the ultimate purpose, (2) since life lived in the moment is the metaphysical source of value and purpose (since concretes are the basis of further abstractions, both epistemologically and ethically), and (3) since contexts cannot be contradictory (i.e. narrower contexts cannot contradict nor be contradicted by broader contexts), it stands to reason that any value or pursuit of value is an aspect of the value for life lived in the moment.
+Since (1) life is the ultimate value and thus the ultimate purpose, (2) since life lived in the moment is the metaphysical source of value and purpose (because concretes are the basis of further abstractions, both epistemologically and ethically), and (3) since contexts cannot be contradictory (i.e. narrower contexts cannot contradict nor be contradicted by broader contexts), it stands to reason that any value or pursuit of value is an aspect of the value for life lived in the moment.
 In other words, concrete life-affirmation is the ultimate purpose of all value-seeking pursuits, short-range or long-range, and any value-seeking pursuit can exist neither apart from nor in contradiction to concrete life-affirmation.

 ## Definitions